-If the student writes a letter to the Vice President for Academic Affairs to be put in the file of the faculty member, a copy of the letter will be given by the Vice President for Academic Affairs, to the faculty member, and to the person who served as the mediator, so that they may be informed of the comments.
-Either or both the faculty member and the person who served as mediator may write (a) letter(s) for the file, as well.
+If the student writes a letter to the Vice President for Academic Affairs to be placed in the file of the faculty member, a copy of the letter will be given by the VPAA to the faculty member and to the mediator, so that they may be informed of the comments.
+Either or both the faculty member and the person who served as mediator may write letters for the file as well.

-The person who served as mediator will prepare a brief summary of the interaction with the student, and its outcome, and will give a copy of the summary to the student, the faculty member, and the Vice President for Academic Affairs.
+The mediator will prepare a brief summary of the interaction with the student and its outcome and will give a copy of the summary to the student, the faculty member, and the Vice President for Academic Affairs.
 He or she will also retain a file copy.
 The file copy and the Vice President's summary will be retained through the subsequent evaluation period of the faculty member, in case it would need to be referred to for any reason.

-If the faculty member whose grade is questioned is no longer employed by the college or is otherwise unavailable because of sabbatical leave or some other reason:
+If the faculty member whose grade is questioned is no longer employed by the College or is otherwise unavailable because of sabbatical leave or some other reason:

-- the student meets with the department chair of the faculty member's department (or, if the faculty member involved is the department chair, then the student meets with the division chair)
+- The student meets with the department chair of the faculty member's department (or, if the faculty member involved is the department chair, then the student meets with the division chair).

-- the timelines for beginning the grade mediation procedure are the same whether or not the faculty member continues at the college
+- The timelines for beginning the grade mediation procedure are the same whether or not the faculty member continues at the College.

-- the decision of the special committee is final
+- The decision of the special committee is final.